Mooshua/CounterStats/README.md

 ### Test Suite

-CounterStats exposes several admmin commands (`RCON` perms needed) which allow you to assess CounterStats for issues.
+CounterStats exposes several admin commands (`RCON` perms needed) which allow you to assess CounterStats for issues.

-If running any of these commands causes a crash on your server, please immediately file an issue on GitHub with a `crash.limetech.org` URL.
+If running any of these commands causes a crash on your server, please immediately file an issue on GitHub with a `crash.limetech.org` URL showing the crash.

-Please run these commands before deploying CounterStats on servers after a major game update to ensure that all the values are still valid.
+Also, please run these commands before deploying CounterStats on servers after a major game update to ensure that all the values are still valid.

  - `cs_enumerate_weapons`: Enumerate all available weaponstats, their `StatType`s, and
    check if they are valid.